 In 2016 she created a new piece of work in collaboration with Amy Fritsche and Courtney Brown (both professors at Kent State University) which toured through London (Bread and Roses Theatre) and Edinburgh (2016 Edinburgh Festival Fringe) called Best Intentions.
 In 2016-2018 she was a member of the Playwrights GYM at Dobama Theatre in Cleveland and is taught workshops with Dobama and Lake Eire Ink.

 She is Artistic Director of Shark Eat Muffin Theatre Company and a recipient of the Peggy Ramsay Grant and was awarded an Ohio Arts Council Individual Excellence Award for FY 2018.
-She is a member of The Dramatist Guild and The International Center for Women Playwrights.
-Her work can be seen in the UK, US and Amsterdam.
+She is a member of The National New Play Network - New Play Exchange and The International Center for Women Playwrights.

 Dennis Kelly / Adam Rapp / Charlotte Jones / Laura Wade / Howard Korder / Caryl Churchill's adaptation of Strindberg's A Dream Play / Eternal Sunshine of the Spotless Mind / Donnie Darko / American Beauty.